Nuclear family: Changes to family formation

-In 2005, information from the United States Census Bureau showed that 70% of children in the US live in two-parent families, with 66% of those living with parents who were married, and 60% living with their biological parents.
-The information also explained that "the figures suggest that the tumultuous shifts in family structure since the late 1960s have leveled off since 1990".
+In 2005, information from the United States Census Bureau showed that 70% of children in the U.S. lived in two-parent families, with 66% of those living with parents who were married, and 60% living with their biological parents.
+Furthermore, "the figures suggest that the tumultuous shifts in family structure since the late 1960s have leveled off since 1990".
+The Pew Research Center's analysis of data from the American Community Survey and the decennial census revealed that the number of children living outside of the traditional ideal of parents marrying young and staying together till death has risen precipitously between the mid-to-late 20th century and the early 21st century.
+In 2013, only 43% of children lived with married parents who are in their first marriage, down from 73% in 1960.
+Meanwhile, the share of children living with a single parent was 34% in 2013, up from 9% in 1960.

-When considered separately from couples without children, single-parent families, and unmarried couples with children, the United States nuclear families appear to constitute a minority of households – with a rising prevalence of other family arrangements.
+When considered separately from couples without children, single-parent families, and unmarried couples with children, the United States nuclear families appear to constitute a minority of households—with a rising prevalence of other family arrangements.
 In 2000, nuclear families with the original biological parents constituted roughly 24.10% of American households, compared with 40.30% in 1970.
 Roughly two-thirds of all children in the United States will spend at least some time in a single-parent household.
 According to some sociologists, "[The nuclear family] no longer seems adequate to cover the wide diversity of household arrangements we see today."
 (Edwards 1991; Stacey 1996).
-A new term has been introduced, postmodern family, intended to describe the great variability in family forms, including single-parent families and couples without children."
+For this reason, a new term postmodern family has been introduced to describe the great variability in family forms, including single-parent families and couples without children.
 Nuclear family households are now less common compared to household with couples without children, single-parent families, and unmarried couples with children.